What is the difference between polypropylene and polyester straps?

 The strap did not snap.
-It did something worse: it stretched.
+Instead, it did something worse: it stretched.
 And that is the entire difference between polypropylene and polyester — two materials that look almost the same but behave very differently once they are out on the road.
+Below we break down what happens to each material under load, why the standard rules polypropylene out of lashing, and how to tell the two straps apart in two seconds.
+To then size the securing itself, see our 2-minute LC calculation.

-Why the material matters more than breaking strength
+Why does the material matter more than breaking strength?

 When people compare straps, they look at one number: breaking force (BF).
 It feels logical — the higher the figure, the stronger the strap.
-But for securing cargo, a different parameter matters far more, and almost nobody thinks about it: elongation under load.
+For securing cargo, however, a different parameter matters far more, and almost nobody thinks about it: elongation under load.

 The logic is simple.
 A lashing strap’s job is not to “hold the weight” — it is to keep the load from moving.
 If the strap stretches like a rubber band, then the first hard brake or sharp turn gives the load room to travel: it shifts a couple of centimetres, builds momentum, and slams into the next strap as a shock load.
-After that, it is a domino effect.
+After that, it is a domino effect — exactly the kind of chain reaction we cost out in the cost of damaged cargo.

-This is exactly why the European standard EN 12195-2 caps the elongation of a lashing strap: it must not exceed 7% at working load (LC).
-Good polyester straps typically come in around 5%.
+This is why the European standard EN 12195-2 caps the elongation of a lashing strap: it must not exceed 7% at working load (LC).
+Good polyester straps, meanwhile, typically come in around 5%.
 That figure is the line that separates a “lashing” material from a “packaging” one.

 Polyester (PES) — blue label